John Harbaugh: Emergence of Lamar Jackson and rebound: 2018–2021

-In 2020, Harbaugh led the Ravens to a second-place in the AFC North with a record of 11–5, a Wild Card berth as the #5 seed, and their first playoff win since the 2014 season in a Wild Card win over the Tennessee Titans.
-The win not only helped the Ravens avenge their embarrassing playoff loss the year prior and brought reigning MVP Lamar Jackson to his first postseason win, it also broke the NFL record for most road playoff games won.
-In the Divisional Round, the Ravens fell to the Buffalo Bills 17–3.
+In 2020, Harbaugh led the Ravens to a second-place in the AFC North with a record of 11–5, a Wild Card berth as the No. 5 seed, and their first playoff win since the 2014 season in a Wild Card win over the Tennessee Titans.
+The win not only helped the Ravens avenge their embarrassing playoff loss the year prior and brought reigning MVP Lamar Jackson to his first postseason win, In the Divisional Round, the Ravens fell to the Buffalo Bills 17–3.

 In 2021, Harbaugh led the Ravens to an 8–3 start, and having the number 1 seed by Week 12.
-However, due to injuries and defensive struggles, the Ravens suffered a late-season collapse, falling to a six-game losing streak to end the season, finishing 8-9 and failing to qualify for playoff contention on the final week of the season to the Pittsburgh Steelers.
+However, due to injuries and defensive struggles, the Ravens suffered a late-season collapse, falling to a six-game losing streak to end the season, finishing 8–9 and failing to qualify for playoff contention on the final week of the season to the Pittsburgh Steelers.
 It was the first time since 2015 that the Ravens suffered a losing season under Harbaugh, and the first time they finished in fourth place in the AFC North since 2007.
 Harbaugh came under scrutiny where he called a two-point conversion late in the fourth quarter twice to put the Ravens up by one, which both failed.
 Once against the Steelers in Week 13, and the other against the Packers.

+Final years in Baltimore: 2022–2025

-On March 29, 2022, Harbaugh signed a three-year extension with the Ravens that runs through the 2025 season.
+On March 29, 2022, Harbaugh signed a three-year extension with the Ravens that ran through the 2025 season.
 December 11, 2022, marked the 32nd matchup between Harbaugh and Pittsburgh Steelers head coach Mike Tomlin, surpassing Curly Lambeau and Steve Owen for the second-most head-to-head matchups between head coaches in NFL history (the current record is held by Lambeau and George Halas with 49).
 The Ravens finished with a 10–7 record and earned a Wild Card berth.
 The Ravens fell to the Cincinnati Bengals in the Wild Card Round 24–17.

 In 2023, Harbaugh led the Ravens to a 13–4 regular season mark and won the AFC North.
 The Ravens defeated the Texans 34–10 in the Divisional Round before falling to the Chiefs 17–10 in the AFC Championship.

-In the 2024 season, Harbaugh led the Ravens to a 12–5 record and a AFC North title.
+In the 2024 season, Harbaugh led the Ravens to a 12–5 record and an AFC North title.
 The Ravens defeated the Steelers 28–14 in the Wild Card Round before falling to the Bills 27–25 in the Divisional Round.

-On March 28, 2025, Harbaugh signed a three-year contract extension with the Ravens that runs through the 2028 season.